mayamei1/competitive-programming-solutions/Kattis/beastbullies.md

 ---
 tags:
-  - competitive-programming/catalog/kattis
+  - competitive-programming/judges/kattis
 name: Beast Bullies
+date: 2023-04-17
 ---
 #competitive-programming/dp
 #competitive-programming/work-backwards
 #competitive-programming/sorting
 ## _Solution:_
 Add animals in descending power, while keeping track of "attacking" and "defending" animals.
 First animal is the first attacker, and the next animals are put into defending.
-If power of defending is >= power of attacking, then the defending animals become attacking animals as well.
+If power of defending is `>=` power of attacking, then the defending animals become attacking animals as well.

 https://open.kattis.com/problems/beastbullies
 ```cpp